snowplow-archive/symfony2-paypal-ipn/README.md

 The next section provides information on how to use the two different systems.

 #### 3.1  Deploy the database tables using ORM (MySQL)
-If you´e going to use a rational database system like MySQL you have to configure the driver to use a doctrine ORM.
+If you're going to use a rational database system like MySQL you have to configure the driver to use a doctrine ORM.
 You can achive this by adding the following configuration to your bundles configuration:

 ```yaml